 Eat or drink before testing

-Take antibiotics within one month of your test
+Take antibiotics within 1 month of your test

 Have a malabsorption syndrome

-This test requires an eight-hour fast.
-Don't smoke or exercise for at least eight hours before you have this test.
-Don't take antibiotics for one month before this test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+This test requires an 8-hour fast.
+Don't smoke or exercise for at least 8 hours before you have this test.
+Don't take antibiotics for 1 month before this test.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.